abyssdigger/ProxmoxStuff/pve-vm-rename/README.md

 ## Limitations and cautions

 - Only RBD(ceph) and DIR storage types are supported.
 - Virtual disks on other storage types like LVM or ZFS should be moved to the new VMID manually (some ideas can be found on this Proxmox forum threads: [Changing VMID of a VM](https://forum.proxmox.com/threads/changing-vmid-of-a-vm.63161) and [How to rename a vm?](https://forum.proxmox.com/threads/how-to-rename-a-vm.9680)).
 - Script with `--force` parameter will change VMID so disks on unsupported storages may become inaccessible for VM.

 ## Algo

 1. Checks VM and VMID preconditions:
-    - VM's state (exists on current node and stopped);
+    - VM's existence (on current node);
     - new ID availability (cluster-wide);
+    - if in _execute_ mode - VM's state (stopped);
 1. Discovers VM's hard disks and on each disk:
     - gets info on disk's storages;
     - prepares commands for correct disk binding on VMID change;
 1. Prepares commands to changes dir/file names:
     - ceph and dir storages;
     - firewall rules file;
     - VM config file;